Factbox: Suspects linked to the Paris, Brussels attacks

-BRUSSELS (Reuters) - Following Tuesday’s Islamic State attacks in Brussels, below is a list of the principal suspects and, in some cases, their links to the Nov.
+BRUSSELS (Reuters) - Following Tuesday’s Islamic State attacks in Brussels, below is a list of the principal suspects and their links to the Nov.
 13 Paris attacks:

-* Faycal Cheffou, Belgian, is thought to be one of the bombers who attacked Brussels airport on Tuesday but did not blow himself up, instead fleeing the scene.

-Prosecutors have arrested and charged “Faycal C” with taking part in a terrorist group and actual and attempted terrorist killings.
-Belgian media have identified him as Cheffou and said he may be the man wearing a hat and a light-colored jacket in last Tuesday’s airport CCTV image that showed three men pushing baggage trolleys with luggage.

 * Khalid El Bakraoui, 27, Belgian, blew himself up on a metro train at Maelbeek station on Tuesday.